technicalnoodles/DEVWKS-2845/devwks-2845-client/docs/01-intro.md

 # Introduction

-This workshop will take you through the steps it takes to create a custom webhook template for the Meraki Dashboard.
-How to create an AWS Lambda function, create an AWS API endpoint, and code a simple function to respond to a webhook from the Meraki Dashboard.
+This workshop will take you through the steps it takes to create an AWS Lambda function, create an AWS API endpoint, code a simple function to respond to a webhook from the Meraki Dashboard, and create a custom webhook template for the Meraki Dashboard.

 ![meraki dashboard](../static/img/dashboard.png)